tinymce/tinymce-docs/migration-from-4x.md

 ### Settings

 In TinyMCE 5.0, some configurations have been removed because they are no longer necessary or an improved solution has been introduced.
 All inline style configurations have been removed in TinyMCE 5.0 in favour of modern CSS.
+This affects all TinyMCE 4 Ui component configurations.

-#### Changed Settings
+#### Removed Settings

+* **affects all TinyMCE 4 ui component configurations**
 | **Old Settings** | **Description** | **Alternative** |
 | ---------------- | --------------- | --------------- |
 | flex | sets an inline css value for the component | Use CSS stylesheets for custom styling |